gnomeby/swiss-system-chess-tournament/README.md

 * Optimize queries
 * Validation game players
 * Show only Round table for tournament (not all rounds)
-* Support colors, title ordering
+* Support colors
 * Link to player fide page
+* Correct ordering for 1 round, enum for titles

 #### Most difficult places:
 * Autopairing by rating during round creating